 Bad and malicious bots need to be blocked at all costs.
 This can be hard though, as they often masquerade as humans or other good bots.
 The most sophisticated bots are designed to mimic humans and bypass standard bot detection tests (Turing would have been oddly proud!).
 The trick really then is to have a comprehensive strategy to instantly identify and classify bots, defend your storefront from malicious automated threats, and at the same time, make management and infrastructure more efficient for good bots and humans.

-Giving our customers control over their storefronts, which includes the ability to identify, classify, and manage bot traffic is an important part of what we do here at Webscale, and it’s what makes us the E-Commerce Cloud Company, and not just another hosting provider.
+Giving our customers control over their storefronts, which includes the ability to identify, classify, and manage bot traffic is an important part of what we do here at Webscale, and it’s what makes us the fastest and most secure cloud platform for modern commerce, and not just another hosting provider.